The Value of User Testing: How to Find the Hidden Opportunity?

-Survey is the approach you employ to gather a lot of information about your users without investing too much time or effort.
+Survey is the approach you employ to gather a great volume of information about your users without investing too much time or effort.
 Create a survey with the help of SurveyMonkey or Google Forms.
 Send it out to your target audience and wait for their responses.
-Make sure that the questions you ask a relevant, clear, and simple to answer.
+Make sure that the questions you ask are relevant, clear, and simple to answer.

 Use A/B if you need to find which design users like best.
-Also, you should use it to compare a revised screen to the old one.
+Also, you can use it to compare a revised screen to the old one.
 Keep in mind that the versions you present have to be prepared perfectly for the testing not to go in vain.
 It is not only about your effort.
 Value the time of your users as well.

 Focus groups are one of the most common and popular usability testing methods.
 Gather a focus group of 6 to 12 users, who will discuss issues and concerns about the product.
-The user testing process is run by a moderator, whose job is to maintain the group’s focus, and it typically lasts for about 2 hours.
+Under this method, the user testing process is run by a moderator, whose job is to maintain the group’s focus, and it typically lasts for about 2 hours.
 Use this approach to discover at once what exactly users want from a product, what they think, how they feel, and what they prefer.

-How quickly do you need the result?
+- When do you want to get the result?

 If you need the results here and now, go with interviews or focus groups.
 If the results can wait, you can employ surveys or A/B testing.

 - What type of information do you expect to gather?

 Surveys will work best among all the usability testing methods if you want to obtain some general user data, like age, gender, occupation.
 Listen to the story of each user and get their opinion on the quality of the future product.

 A/B testing will be the best when designers are struggling to choose between two competing elements or when they want to compare competitors’ designs during the research stage.
 The difficulty is – you have to prepare two different options of the one product.